 Kosovo country brief

 Kosovo declared independence from Serbia on 17 February 2008.
-Kosovo has been under the interim administration of the United Nations Mission in Kosovo (UNMIK) since 1999.
-In December 2008, the European Union set up a police and rule of law mission (EULEX) to take over from UNMIK, to assist with preserving stability in Kosovo, and to help with capacity building.
+Kosovo had been under the interim administration of the United Nations Mission in Kosovo (UNMIK) since 1999.
+In December 2008, a European Union Rule of Law Mission in Kosovo (EULEX) was established.
+EULEX took over key responsibilities from UNMIK and supports Kosovo on its path to greater European integration in the rule of law area, including by addressing corruption.

 Following the war in Bosnia and Herzegovina and the 1995 Dayton Agreement, which failed to address the situation in Kosovo, frustration over the situation and lack of international attention led to the formation of the Kosovo Liberation Army (KLA), an ethnic Albanian guerrilla group.
 The KLA started armed resistance with the ultimate goal of securing the independence of Kosovo.

-The tension escalated into a humanitarian crisis and NATO forces intervened with air strikes against Serb forces in Kosovo and Serbia.
+The tension escalated in 1998-1999 into a humanitarian crisis and NATO forces intervened with air strikes against Serb forces in Kosovo and Serbia in March 1999.
 In response Serbian armed forces intensified ethnic cleansing of Kosovo.
 On 10 June 1999, Milošević agreed to withdraw Serb troops from Kosovo, ending the conflict.
 Following NATO’s intervention, the UN Security Council adopted Resolution 1244, which authorised the establishment of the United Nations Interim Administration Mission in Kosovo (UNMIK) and the deployment of a NATO security force (KFOR) as an interim administration pending the resolution of Kosovo’s status.

 Former Finnish President Martti Ahtisaari was appointed on 20 February 2006 as UN Special Envoy for Kosovo to oversee Kosovo’s status process.
 He facilitated talks between negotiating teams from Belgrade and Priština; while some agreement on technical issues was reached, the parties remained diametrically opposed on the issue of status.
 Ahtisaari presented his final report to the UN Secretary-General on 26 March 2007.
 The report found that further talks would be unproductive and that the only viable option for Kosovo was “managed independence,” with an initial period of supervision by the international community.
 The report concluded that neither full Serbian control, nor autonomy within Serbia, were viable options for the province.
 Instead, the report found that independence was the only tenable means of ensuring political stability and economic viability in Kosovo, a province where ethnic Albanians make up almost 90 per cent of the population.